Signs And Symptoms Of UTIs In Older Adults

 When seniors’ immune systems aren’t working like they used to, they may experience only a few or none of the common symptoms of a UTI.

-Instead of presenting the common symptoms, UTIs can cause sudden changes in behaviors for seniors, effecting their cognitive state with unique symptoms such as:
+Instead of presenting the common symptoms, UTIs can cause sudden changes in behaviors for seniors, affecting their cognitive state with unique symptoms such as:

 - Changes in behavior